 This Queen and Natakamani were the most famous couples in the history of Meroe although it has not been established whether they were husband and wife or whether she was his mother although she was often referred to as co-regent.
 They created outstanding buildings and her royal palace which was at Gebel Barkal in modern day Sudan is now a Unesco world heritage site.
 The Pyramid of Amanitore is in modern day Sudan.

 Amanitore (1-20 CE)

 Maleqorobar (266-283 CE)

-We wish to thank In the City Sudan who provided much of the information and insight.
-Main photo Amanitore at Wad ban Naqa courtesy of Sven-Steffen Arndt
+References and Credit: In the City Sudan, Main photo Amanitore at Wad ban Naqa courtesy Sven-Steffen Arndt